KAKUNIN

 Issue a certificate

-// Store these — never log or hardcode
+// Store these — never log the PEM in plaintext

 Verify a certificate